Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Are you okay with the New Zealand lamb, if it's in the original package?

-A: Well, I called them the New Zealand lamb and it's okay.
+A: Well, I called them about the New Zealand lamb and it's okay.

 Q: What about the Icelandic lamb?